Is Uber in Turkey? 11 tips for catching an Uber in Istanbul

 Is Uber expensive in Turkey?

 Uber is comparatively more expensive in Turkey compared to other countries.
 There are regular taxis in Turkey as well with rates regulated by the government.
-Typically, Uber prices are also more expensive than normal taxi rates.
+Typically, Uber prices are also competitive or even cheaper than regular taxis.

 Does Turkey use Lyft?

-No, Lyft is not currently available in Turkey.
+No, Lyft is not currently available in Turkey but Uber is.

 Can I use my credit card to pay for a taxi fare?